 21 Feb What, actually, is a Yoga for Pain Practitioner?

-Yoga for Pain Practitioners can be yoga teachers, physiotherapists, social workers, psychologists or youth workers.
-They may apply the approach to nursing, aged care, yoga teaching or tertiary hospitals.
+Yoga for Pain Practitioners, therefore, come from diverse fields and apply the practice in many ways, using some underlying principles.
+They may be yoga teachers, physiotherapists, social workers, psychologists or youth workers.
+We have already seen Yoga for Pain Practitioners apply the approach to nursing, aged care, yoga teaching and tertiary hospitals.

+While one obvious application is teaching yoga to people with persistent pain, this is just one of many.
 Yoga for Pain Practitioner Training equips each person to apply the principles and ethics to their professional field.
-Some never use the word yoga with their clients.
+Some never use the word yoga!
 Here are a few examples:

 - A yoga teacher who runs classes in an isolated outer suburb, just for people with pain.